-Dining on finger sandwiches and sweet iced coffee, the azimuth of the sun foretold the coming end of summer and a welcome slide into cooler autumn breezes and the ensuing holidays.
-It was a good day for reminiscing.
+The brunch menu of cold finger sandwiches, summer fruits and sweet iced tea laid in the shade of our quilted blanket while overhead, the azimuth of the sun foretold the end of summer and a welcome slide into cooler autumn breezes and the ensuing holiday season.
+It was one of those days creation designed for reminiscing.

-“You know, Donnie, somehow you chose this path for your life, “ she said.
-We made the subtle gestures of tidying our tiny spot on the grass.
-She was right, of course, but her comment wasn’t the kind you simply abandon just because lunch was over and pack up only to drive away with until the next lunch.
+“You know, Donnie, (only a choice few are privileged to still use that name in public,) she concluded, “We chose our own paths but never lost each other.”
+We made the subtle gestures of tidying to begin packing up our tiny spot on the grass.
+She was right, of course, but her comment wasn’t the kind you simply abandon simply because lunch was over.

 I fell asleep.

-The question she had provoked in me about how and why I took the path I had wasn’t going to see any immediately satisfying answer—at least in this lifetime.
-I’m sure my private questions are not unlike your own in some way– the kind we all have asked ourselves while lying on our backs in a park one day at the edge of summer, surveying deep blue skies.
+The question Heidi had provoked that afternoon about how and why paths are taken nagged.
+I’m sure such private questions are not unlike your own in some way– the kind we’ve all asked ourselves while lying on our backs in a park one day at the edge of summer.

 “Welcome to Heaven.
 Before you come and see Me, please open this welcome gift.”

-“Any more questions?,” He’ll say.
+“Any more questions?”

 “Nope.
 I just don’t understand why all the lifetime of mystery.”